QuickBooks Unable To Display Accountant’s Changes

 Resolution of Unable to Display Accountant’s Changes in QuickBooks

 Considering the complexity of the problem, Intuit has provided 5 basic resolution for the issue.
 These resolutions should be followed in the pattern they are showcased below for the best and fastest solution and recovery of the software.
 The resolutions mentioned are:

 Ensure that the version of Accountant’s edition is upgraded to the latest version in sync with the operating system and updated with latest update patches.

 Generally, the default web browser of QuickBooks software is Internet Explorer.
 Temporary files stored with the web browser like Internet Explorer can also cause this error to crop.
 The user needs to delete them for which steps are illustrated below:

 - Open the browser of Internet Explorer.

-- Navigate to the main menu bar and locate Tools / Gear option.
+- Navigate to the main menu bar and locate the Tools / Gear option.
 In case the option of the tool is not visible, the user should press on ‘Alt’ key on the keyboard.

 - Now click on the tab labeled ‘Internet Options’.